Carbon-for-Developers/carbon-sdks/go/docs/UploadFileFromUrlInput.md

 `func (o *UploadFileFromUrlInput) UnsetMaxItemsPerChunk()`

 UnsetMaxItemsPerChunk ensures that no value is present for MaxItemsPerChunk, not even an explicit nil
+### GetParsePdfTablesWithOcr

+`func (o *UploadFileFromUrlInput) GetParsePdfTablesWithOcr() bool`

+GetParsePdfTablesWithOcr returns the ParsePdfTablesWithOcr field if non-nil, zero value otherwise.

+### GetParsePdfTablesWithOcrOk

+`func (o *UploadFileFromUrlInput) GetParsePdfTablesWithOcrOk() (*bool, bool)`

+GetParsePdfTablesWithOcrOk returns a tuple with the ParsePdfTablesWithOcr field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetParsePdfTablesWithOcr

+`func (o *UploadFileFromUrlInput) SetParsePdfTablesWithOcr(v bool)`

+SetParsePdfTablesWithOcr sets ParsePdfTablesWithOcr field to given value.

+### HasParsePdfTablesWithOcr

+`func (o *UploadFileFromUrlInput) HasParsePdfTablesWithOcr() bool`

+HasParsePdfTablesWithOcr returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)